luizbgomide/EclipsePhase2e-ptbr/src/11/07-jupiter.md

 ### Pirates

-Their Trojans an excellent base from which to launch pirate raids.
+The Trojans an excellent base from which to launch pirate raids.
 Several of the most notorious pirates to plague the system, like Margarita Shun and Reboot_Ex, keep hideouts here.
 They prey on loosely-guarded Republic shipping or automated hypercorp freighters returning sunward.
 Carbon reaver gangs prefer to hit isolated mining ouposts, grabbing the goods before they're shipped out.
 Pirates use sophisticated hit-and-fade tactics to cover their tracks.
 Some deploy top-of-the-line synthmorphs and ship weaponry, but most are more devious than well armed.

 ### Locus